HackBulgaria/Core-Java-2/Application/1-Primes-In-An-Interval/README.md

 ```
 primesInAnInterval(from, to)
 ```
-The goal is to return a collection of all the prime numbers in the given interval [from, to].
+The goal is to return a collection of all the prime numbers in the given interval [from, to]

 ###### Examples
 ```